josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Learn the basics of any technology or area that's likely to come up for the kinds of role you'll be going for.

+You don't need to be an expert in everything, by any stretch, but things likely to come up should be at least familiar.
+If you can have a basic high-level conversation about them, that's probably good enough for now. (_I've been working in React, TypeScript, and Tailwind for years, and I wouldn't consider myself an expert in any of the three_.)

 <PullQuote>

-I personally believe effort is better spent bolstering strengths than mitigating weaknesses.
+Don't fight against yourself trying to drag your lowest stats up.
+That energy goes a lot further leaning into your strengths.

 </PullQuote>

-You don't need to be an expert in everything, by any stretch, but things likely to come up should be at least familiar.
-If you can have a basic high-level conversation about them, that's probably good enough for now. (_I've been working in React, TypeScript, and Tailwind for years, and I wouldn't consider myself an expert in any of the three_.)

 Beyond addressing any severe vulnerabilities, however: I personally believe effort is better spent bolstering strengths than mitigating weaknesses.
-There's usually a reason some things click with you while others don't, and so you're fighting against yourself trying to drag your lowest stats up.
-That energy goes a lot further leaning into things that come more easily.
+There's usually a reason some things click with you while others don't, so don't fight against yourself trying to drag your lowest stats up.
+That energy goes a lot further leaning into your strengths.

 Plus, this is a long process; you need some wins along the way.
+Spend time working on the stuff you're good at and enjoy.

 Don't get me wrong: you _should_ address your weaknesses, to some extent.
-But don't get so caught up in it you end up being average at everything.
+But don't get so caught up in it, you end up being average at everything.

 <CalloutPlusQuote>